insite-tech-solutions/InSiteTechSolutions/src/content/legal/terms-of-service.md

 ## 27. RIGHT TO REFUSE SERVICE

 We reserve the right to decline or terminate any engagement we deem unlawful, abusive, or harmful, with proportional refund of unused fees.
+We reserve the right to refuse service or end service engagements with anyone for any reason.
 Any unused prepaid fees will be returned to you within 30 days of termination.

 ## 28. SEVERABILITY